-- Graduate students of all Faculties from Tuzla University; - Young people who recently completed the studies and didn't find employment still and who want to get the entrepreneur skills; and - Post graduate students.
+- Graduate students of all faculties;

+- Young people who recently completed studies and didn't find employment yet; and

+- Post graduate students.

-The Business Start-Up Center has a team of consultants, who are giving lectures, consultancies and examples from their expert's experiences.
-The education in the Center covers the following themes: Product/Development of the product; Market and Competition; Organization and the management of SMEs; Marketing; Financial plan/Finances/Resources and Legal framework for the registration of SMEs.
+The Business Start-Up Centre has a team of consultants, who are giving lectures, consultancies and examples from their expert's experiences.
+The education in the Centre covers the following themes: Product development; Market and Competition; Organization and management of SMEs; Marketing; Financial plan/Finances/Resources and Legal framework for the registration of SMEs.